Hungary (Central Europe)

 Motor information to keep in mind:

 Cars drives on the right in Hungary, along with overtaking on the left, and yielding to the right at intersections unless signs tell otherwise.
-The minimum driving age is 17, but the minimum age to rent a car is 21 plus holding a license for at least one year.
+The minimum driving age is 17, but the minimum age to rent a car is 21 plus holding a licence for at least one year.
 Some car rental companies may have higher age requirements or apply a young driver surcharge for those under 25.
+UK drivers generally don't need an International Driving Permit (IDP) to drive in Hungary for short visits (30 – 90 days), provided they hold a valid UK photocard driving licence.

 Fuel: